 If our cats stop grooming themselves, this is usually a sign that there is something wrong.
 It may be that they have sore mouths or that they have pain somewhere in their bodies, such as arthritis, which stops them from being able to perform their acrobatic grooming manoeuvres.
 If they are overweight, they may not be able to reach the back ends of their bodies and the fur on their back, back legs and tail may become greasy or show signs of dandruff.

-Please feel free to call us for advice if your cat’s grooming behaviour changes or if you wish to book a grooming appointment for your cat at German Veterinary Clinic.
+Please feel free to call us if your cat’s grooming behaviour changes or if you wish to book a medical grooming appointment for your cat at German Veterinary Clinic.